Omar-Alkhulaidi/demand-replenishment-console/README.md

 # 📦 Demand & Replenishment Console

-### From reactive inventory reporting to proactive replenishment decisions.
+### From inventory reporting to proactive replenishment decisions.

-A Power BI supply chain analytics solution designed to separate **demand planning** from **day-to-day inventory execution**.
+A Power BI supply chain analytics solution designed to separate **demand planning** from **day-to-day replenishment decisions**.

-The project combines demand analysis, forecasting, inventory monitoring, ABC classification, and replenishment logic into a focused decision-support application.
+The project transforms retail inventory and demand data into a decision-support application that helps planners understand demand and inventory behavior while giving buyers a focused view of what needs to be reordered and how much to order.

 ---

-## 🎯 Business Problem
+## 🎯 The Business Problem

-Supply chain teams often use the same reporting interface for two fundamentally different tasks:
+Supply chain teams often use the same reporting interface for two fundamentally different activities:

 - Long-term demand planning
 - Daily procurement and replenishment

-Combining both creates what I call a **"Dashboard Identity Crisis"** — too much information for planners, not enough focus for buyers, and unnecessary cognitive load for operational teams.
+Combining these workflows can create what I call a **"Dashboard Identity Crisis"** — too much information for planners, insufficient focus for buyers, and unnecessary cognitive load for operational teams.

 This can contribute to: